 Kia Niro review - Reliability and safety

-Service intervals for the Niro are every 10,000 miles or 12 months, whichever comes first.
+Service intervals for each iteration of Niro are every 12 months or 10,000 miles, whichever comes sooner.

 In this review

 - 1Kia Niro reviewEfficient, practical and boasting excellent on-board technology, the Kia Niro is a family SUV that offers great value for money

 - 2Engines, performance and driveDesigned with comfort in mind rather than driving fun, although the Niro EV has a decent turn of pace

 - 3MPG, CO2 and running costsThe Kia Niro offers a range of efficient electrified powertrains which should help to lower running costs

 - 4Interior, design and technologyWhile on-board technology has improved, the Niro's cabin quality isn't class leading

 - 5Practicality, comfort and boot spaceThe Kia Niro has grown in size, with generous cabin space and practical storage options meaning it's a great family choice